-New Entry Work Study and Internship Opportunities 2016-2017
+New Entry Work Study and Internship Opportunities 2019-2020

 New Entry appreciates the diverse backgrounds and excellent qualifications of graduate students enrolling in the Tufts Friedman School of Nutrition Science and Policy.
 Students from various degree programs and schools are drawn to New Entry’s mission as we promote sustainable agriculture and help to strengthen our local food system.
 We offer a variety of opportunities for summer internships, directed-study, research projects, and work-study employment.
-Examples of student involvement reflect a range of learning opportunities.
+Examples of prior student involvement reflect a range of learning opportunities.

 Below are available work-study or internship positions.